Saulo-de-Souza/Trigger-Manager/README.md

 ---

-## ✨ Features
+## Features

-- Configure multiple triggers directly in the Inspector\
+- Configure multiple triggers directly in the Inspector
-- Each trigger fires once or repeats (loop mode)\
+- Each trigger fires once or repeats (loop mode)
-- Emits a `trigger_fired(trigger_name: String)` signal\
+- Emits a `trigger_fired(trigger_name: String)` signal
-- Support for custom processing modes\
+- Support for custom processing modes
-- Add and remove triggers dynamically via code\
+- Add and remove triggers dynamically via code
-- Provides configuration warnings for missing or duplicate names\
+- Provides configuration warnings for missing or duplicate names
 - Easy to integrate with any gameplay system

 ---

-## 🚀 Getting Started
+## Getting Started

 ### 1. Enable the plugin